-However, neither the packet loss ratio nor the playout delay is a user-friendly metric for the perceived quality in streaming applications.
+However, neither the PLR nor the playout delay is a user-friendly metric for the perceived quality in streaming applications.
 There are many factors affecting the perceived quality of audio playback in streaming applications.
-Actually, in addition to the packet loss ratio, other network parameters such as the types of codecs, and the access lines also affect the perceived quality.
+Actually, in addition to the PLR, other network parameters such as the types of codecs, and the access lines also affect the perceived quality.
 One important issue is how to map these network metrics to the users' perceived quality with real-time traffic.
 Accordingly, we propose a new PBA to maximize the MOS index directly for given network parameters.
-Our approach utilizes the data set shown in [7], which clarified the relations between the MOS for played audio and the network parameters (e.g., packet loss, packet transmission delay, and transmission rate).
+Our approach utilizes the data set shown in [8], which clarified the relations between the MOS for played audio and the network parameters (e.g., packet loss, packet transmission delay, and transmission rate).